Baldwin Park at the Smithsonian

 The Corliss engine improved on prior engines, and the first version, at 40-foot tall, was displayed at the 1876 Centennial Exposition in Fairmount Park.
 Engines like this allowed factories to be at a remove from falling water as a source of power.
 Coal made steam and the steam powered multiple machines via complex linkages made via belts.
 Later, these engines were used to make electricity which was then transferred to individual motors at each machine.

 Also in the east wing is a series of exhibits about transportation in the United States.
 Baldwin Locomotive Works continued on after the death of Matthias Baldwin in 1866, becoming one of the world's largest locomotive manufacturers.
 At its peak it was producing six locomotives per day, shipping them throughout the United States and the world.
+The Baldwin factory was noted for its ability to build custom machines quickly, including narrow gauge locomotives.

 Two views of the room-size diorama with the full-size locomotive Jupiter, made by the Baldwin Locomotive Works.